Here is a breakdown of all our travel costs in Turks and Caicos to help you understand how much you should budget.

 - Some pizza place we hated

-Pro-Tips: We highly recommend checking out Coco Bistro for dinner and Le Comptoir Francais for lunch.
-We also bought some of our own groceries for snacks and breakfast.
+Pro Tip: We highly recommend checking out Coco Bistro for dinner and Le Comptoir Francais for lunch.
+We also bought some groceries for snacks and breakfast.
 Keep in mind that groceries are really expensive, too.
-Orange juice started at $12 and a case of coronas was $69.
+Orange juice started at $12, and a case of coronas was $69.
 Also, don’t buy the water in the plastic gallon jugs.
 They must leave them sitting out.
 We tried several brands, and they all tasted like plastic.

 We most recommend the Snorkel Safari and Stand Up Paddleboarding to give you a look at different parts of the island.

-Pro-tip: If you’re planning on doing any water activities, don’t forget to pick up some of this water lice lotion.
+Pro Tip: If you plan to do water activities, pick up some of this lice lotion.
 The water lice (jellyfish larvae) stings will go away within a day or two, but it’s good to avoid it altogether.